pair_style lj/sdk command

 Styles with a gpu, intel, kk, omp or opt suffix are functionally the same as the corresponding style without the suffix.
 They have been optimized to run faster, depending on your available hardware, as discussed on the Speed packages doc page.
 The accelerated styles take the same arguments and should produce the same results, except for round-off and precision issues.

 These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, USER-OMP, and OPT packages respectively.
 They are only enabled if LAMMPS was built with those packages.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 You can specify the accelerated styles explicitly in your input script by including their suffix, or you can use the -suffix command-line switch when you invoke LAMMPS, or you can use the suffix command in your input script.